arthur-debert/unifill/README.txt

     This executes glyph-catcher/src/setup_dataset.py.
 It will create a .venv and install deps in the glyph-catcher directory.

+    2.0.1 Dataset Compression

+    By default, datasets are compressed using gzip compression to reduce distribution size.
+The plugin automatically handles decompression when needed.

+    You can disable compression with:

+        --
+            bin/gen-datasets --no-compress

+        --  bash

+    The compression uses the highest compression level available, which provides good size reduction at the cost of slower compression time.
+However, decompression is still fast, making this a good tradeoff for distribution.

+    Gzip was chosen for its universal availability across all modern operating systems (Linux, macOS, and Windows), ensuring maximum compatibility.

 2.1 File Locations

     The plugin follows the XDG Base Directory Specification for storing files: